SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ## Request

 In contrast to EPP over TCP [@!RFC5734], a REPP request does not always require a EPP request message.
-The information conveyed by the HTTP method, URL and request headers may be sufficient for the server to be able to successfully processes a request for most commands.
+The information conveyed by the HTTP method, URL, and request headers may be sufficient for the server to be able to successfully processes a request for most commands.
 However, the client MUST include the request message in the HTTP request body when the server uses an EPP extension that requires additional XML elements or attributes to be present in the request message.
 All REPP HTTP headers listed below use the "REPP-" prefix, following the recommendations in [@!RFC6648].

 - `REPP-Cltrid`:  The client transaction identifier is the equivalent of the `clTRID` element defined in [@!RFC5730] and MUST be used accordingly when the HTTP message body does not contain an EPP request that includes a cltrid.